-For the fiscal years ended March 31, 2015, 2014 and 2013, the Company incurred research and development expenses of \$399,212, \$472,810, and \$411,045, respectively.
-Research and development expenses include pre-market approval fees and other fees payable to the U.S. Food and Drug Administration (FDA), the costs of implementing a Quality Management System ("QMS") system which has passed FDA audit, the costs of our technology transfer and post-marketing efforts related to our Prolieve product, as well as the costs incurred with respect to the Phase III clinical study for our APA 1000 Breast Cancer System.
+For the fiscal years ended March 31, 2016, 2015 and 2014, the Company incurred research and development expenses of \$626,285, \$399,212 and \$472,810, respectively.
+Research and development expenses include pre-market approval fees and other fees payable to the U.S. Food and Drug Administration (FDA), the costs of implementing a Quality Management System ("QMS") system which has passed FDA audit, the costs of our technology transfer and post-marketing study related to our Prolieve product, as well as the costs incurred with respect to the Phase III clinical study for our APA 1000 Breast Cancer System.
+In fiscal year 2016, the Company incurred expense for the development of new Prolieve consoles.